chithradevi-tech/nlp-hands-on/1_phase_text_preprocessing/README.md

+**Linguistics**

+Linguistics is the scientific study of language — how it works, how it is structured, how it is used, and how it evolves.

+**Key Subfields:**

+**Phonetics & Phonology**

+Study of the sounds of speech — how they are produced and perceived.
+Example: Why “cat” and “bat” sound different.

+**Morphology**

+The structure of words and how they are formed.
+Example: “Unbreakable” = “un-” + “break” + “-able”.

+**Syntax**

+How words are combined into sentences according to grammar rules.
+Example: Why “She loves cats” is correct but “Loves she cats” is not.

+**Semantics**

+The meaning of words and sentences.
+Example: “Bank” can mean a place for money or a riverbank — context matters.

+**Pragmatics**

+How language is used in context, including tone, intention, and social rules.
+Example: “Can you pass the salt?” isn’t really a question — it’s a polite request.

+**Sociolinguistics & Psycholinguistics**

+Study of how language varies across social groups (age, region, class) and how it is processed in the brain.

+---

 🧹 Text Preprocessing Pipeline To prepare raw text data for Natural Language Processing (NLP) tasks, the following preprocessing steps are commonly applied:

 - **Case Folding:** Convert all text to lowercase to ensure uniformity and to treat words like "Apple" and "apple" as identical (using Pandas .str.lower() or Python .lower()).